+Setting Description

-Monitored Port Select the port number of the port whose network activity will be monitored.
+Monitored Port Select the number of the ports whose network activity will be monitored.

-Mirror Port Select the port number of the port that will be used to monitor the activity of the

-monitored port.

 Watch Direction Select one of the following two watch direction options:

 Input data stream:

-Select this option to monitor only those data packets coming into the Moxa
+Select this option to monitor only those data packets coming into the Moxa switch's

+port.

+Output data stream:

+Select this option to monitor only those data packets being sent out through the Moxa

 switch's port.

-Output data stream:

-Select this option to monitor only those data packets being sent out through the

-Moxa switch's port.

 Bi-directional:

 Select this option to monitor data packets both coming into, and being sent out

 through, the Moxa switch's port.

+Mirror Port Select the number of the port that will be used to monitor the activity of the monitored

+port.